Education, Health and Care (EHC) Plan's bring together all of the services that currently support you or your family.

 An educational setting is expected to make a request where: despite the setting having taken relevant and purposeful action to identify, assess and meet the special educational needs of the child, the child has not made expected progress.

 You may find it useful to look at our Criteria to get a EHC Plan before you make a request to help you understand the sort of children and young people that these plans can support.
+It might also be useful to also read the statutory timescales .

 It will also be helpful to have the family views shared on the Family Views Form for EHC request and the child views shared on Child or young person's views for EHC - assessment request at the time of making a request.

-Send your completed forms to:
+Please email your completed forms to:

 Derby City Council,